microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgEntitlementManagementAssignment.md

 # Get-MgEntitlementManagementAssignment

 ## SYNOPSIS
-In Azure AD entitlement management, retrieve the properties and relationships of an accessPackageAssignment object.
+In Microsoft Entra entitlement management, retrieve the properties and relationships of an accessPackageAssignment object.
 This API is available in the following national cloud deployments.

 ## SYNTAX